Bangladeshi cricket team in India in 2019–20: Background

 In October 2019, several Bangladesh cricketers voiced their concerns to the Bangladesh Cricket Board (BCB) regarding the administration of their domestic cricket, with the possibility of a players' strike.
 The cricketers had agreed not to take part in any further cricket activity until the issues with the BCB were resolved.
 In response, the BCB called an emergency meeting with its directors to resolve the situation.
 Sourav Ganguly, president of the Board of Control for Cricket in India (BCCI) was confident that the tour would go ahead as planned, saying "it's an internal matter, they will sort it out.
 No, no, they'll come".
 Two days after announcing the strike, it was called off, following Shakib Al Hasan's meeting with the BCB.
 The following day, India named their squads for the tour, with Virat Kohli rested for the T20I matches, with Rohit Sharma named as captain in his place.

 On 29 October 2019, Shakib Al Hasan was given a two-year ban from cricket by the ICC, with one year suspended, for "failing to report corrupt approaches".
 The approaches were made during the 2017–18 Bangladesh Tri-Nation Series in January 2018, and the 2018 Indian Premier League.
 Along with the BCB, Sheikh Hasina, the Prime Minister of Bangladesh, offered her support to Shakib.
-The BCB said they were "shocked and extremely disappointed", but hoped that he would come back to cricket once the ban ends.
+The BCB said they were "shocked and extremely disappointed", but hoped that he would come back to cricket once the ban ended.
 As a result, Mominul Haque and Mahmudullah were named as Bangladesh's Test and T20I captains respectively.

 Two days before the start of the T20I series, the air quality in Delhi had dropped to hazardous levels, with a public health emergency declared.
 However, despite the poor air quality, both teams were able to train at the ground.
 Smog had previously affected the third Test between India and Sri Lanka in December 2017, with several players on both sides falling ill.
-Sourav Ganguly admitted that the BCCI needs to be a "bit more practical" when scheduling cricket matches in northern India at the end of the year.
+Sourav Ganguly admitted that the BCCI needed to be a "bit more practical" when scheduling cricket matches in northern India at the end of the year due to the pollution.
 On the morning of the first T20I match, thirty-two flights were diverted and schools were closed in Delhi, due to the air pollution.
 India's Ravichandran Ashwin described the conditions in the city as "scary".